catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 ```
 Name this file "80-shutdown-rules" (the number is not important but the filename must end with "rules").
 The USER (elephant) here must be a member of the "operator" group in /etc/group.
 >[!Caution]
->This is a critical security vulnerability.
+>This is a critical security vulnerability with USER in the operator group.

 14) Miscellaneous.
 >[!Note]
 > Todo: camera for work teleconferencing.
+Suspend/resume nice to have but not critical.
 >
 > Oracle Java for EDA tools (AMD/Xilinx, Intel/Altera, Synopsys/Cadence/Siemens, etc).
 >